adamfowleruk/mljs/planning.md

   - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
   - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
   - Aggregations of triples for Charts to work alongside facets of documents
- - Core: TripleConfig improvements
+ - IN PROGRESS Core: TripleConfig improvements
-  - rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
+  - TEST rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
+  - TripleConfig internal array and function rewrite to remove duplication of predicate information
   - Support loading of OWL / other ontologies to populate triple config object
-  - ontology builder object?
+  - TEST ontology builder object - use methods on tripleconfig
  - Core: Search Options builder
-  - hide sem:triples elements from snippet highlighting
+  - hide sem:triple elements from snippet highlighting
+  - Don't return sem:triples documents at all by default
   - actually write the pathConstraint function!
   - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
-  - Actually, there is no 'facet title' just that constraint name and field name are generally the same.
+  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
  - Widget: Error
   - Ensure this is invoked correctly, and all contexts and test pages work with it
  - App Builder gap closing
   - Support for XSLT transformations on search results
   - Support for XSLT transformations on fetch documents in new window
-  - Support for bucketing in facets
+  - Support for bucketing in facets (numeric)
-  - Date time facets
+  - Date time facets (and bucketing by day)
   - Facet ordering (other than frequency)
   - Simple/complex view of results
-  - Embedding charts within search page
+  - Embedding charts within search page widget like AppBuilder
   - Support for multiple layouts in search page
   - Auto complete, including constraint name suggestions
   - Phrase searches
   - Shadow queries (MLJS' alternative mechanism)
+  - Widgets: Navigable charts / co-occurence - clicking sets facet value
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - IN PROGRESS Widget: RDB2RDF in test app
   - Remove jQuery specific code
   - IN PROGRESS Check Roxy installation of REST extension works automatically
   - IN PROGRESS validate CSS works correctly on all pages
- - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
-  - Intro to semantics in MarkLogic
-   - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing
-    - Include a sprinkling of 'why do this with triples?' / 'why triples are cool!' type slides
-   - Do a query that you can't do in relational / document search alone -> Idea of context, defining the 'relationship' not just the presence of data
-  - Manually define a new triple (mention we'll suggest triples in the future) for a XHTML document
-   - Includes setting up your own ontology in the semanticcontext object
-   - Include 'automatically link root entity back to document' via documentcontext object (to be created)
-  - Add sparql query widget using same ontology
-   - Add entity facts and content linking search widget
-   - Add relationship visualisation widget
-  - Implying triples from document content
-   - define a trigger to highlight key XML with known terms
-   - link these xml elements to the ontology via the suggestions widget
-  - Inferencing
-   - Start with a query for which you have the data, but which creating a sparql query is non trivial
-   - Use inferencing as a way to suggest triples that would make the query simpler
-   - Show the new query, and that the same answers are produced
-  - Avoiding sparql/xquery inferencing
-   - Is there a navigation process possible via existing widgets that would allow you to discover all related subjects and information you need, and produce a report off of the back of it?
-   - Embed BI type summaries too?
-(E.g. facet graphs from document query results)
-  - Sparql 1.1 in MarkLogic 7
-   - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
-   - Inferencing - we've shown, but should mention here
-   - aggregates (count, sum, avg, etc.)
  - mljsme
   - add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/*
  - IN PROGRESS Docs: Document all core concepts currently part of MLJS